-The church moved from the site by 1856, but the cemetery stayed active close to 1900.
+The church moved from the site by 1856, but the cemetery remained active until 1900.
 One side of the cemetery contains burials with no markers.
-It’s believed they are for men and women who were born into slavery of the founders of the church and the town of Rico.
+It’s believed they are for men and women born into slavery of the church’s founders and the town of Rico.

-The seashell covered graves were a Southern phenomenon.
-In the Christian tradition, they represent a person’s travels through life and the final passage involves crossing water into the promised land.
-An articles that provides further details can be read here.
+The seashell-covered graves were a Southern phenomenon.
+In the Christian tradition, they represent a person’s travels through life, and the final passage involves crossing water into the promised land.
+An article that provides further details can be read here.

 Josie Arlington was a well-known madam in New Orleans.
 Before her death, she purchased this plot in Metairie Cemetery and commissioned to have this tomb built.
 Upon her death, she was briefly interred and then removed to an unknown burial plot when her family fought over her estate.

 Jose Morales, a local lawyer, bought the tomb for his wife and children.
 This stirred controversy among community members, and her tomb attracted attention.
 At one point, a red light was installed close to her tomb and it looked like the tomb was on fire.
 The light was later removed.